About the HCoC

 Within the global arms control, disarmament and non-proliferation regime, African states have developed some distinct priorities – admittedly with varying levels of implementation:

-The main regional arms control challenge concerns SALW trafficking, thus efforts have understandably focused on implementing instruments such as the Arms Trade Treaty (ATT), the United Nations Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in all its Aspects (UN PoA) and (sub–) regional SALW agreements.
+A priority for Small Arms and Light Weapons (SALW) control.
+The main regional arms control challenge concerns SALW trafficking, thus efforts have understandably focused on implementing instruments such as the Arms Trade Treaty (ATT), the United Nations Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in all its Aspects (UN PoA) and (sub-) regional SALW agreements.

-30 African states have already signed the Treaty for the Prohibition of Nuclear Weapons (TPNW); and the African Nuclear–Weapons–Free Zone Treaty (Pelindaba Treaty), currently signed or accessed by 51 states and in force since 2009, prohibits states from conducting research on, developing, manufacturing, stockpiling, acquiring, possessing, or having control over any nuclear explosive device by any means anywhere.
+A region committed to the elimination of nuclear weapons.
+33 African states have already signed the Treaty for the Prohibition of Nuclear Weapons (TPNW); and the African Nuclear-Weapons-Free Zone Treaty (Pelindaba Treaty), currently signed or accessed by 54 states and in force since 2009, prohibits states from conducting research on, developing, manufacturing, stockpiling, acquiring, possessing, or having control over any nuclear explosive device by any means anywhere.

-An Additional Protocol to the IAEA Comprehensive Safeguards Agreement entered into force in 43 states; and 47 have submitted at least one National Report as part of the implementation of UNSC Resolution 1540 (2004) which prevents states from providing any form of support to non–state actors that attempt to develop, acquire,
+A high-level of commitment in the field of non-proliferation.
+An Additional Protocol to the IAEA Comprehensive Safeguards Agreement entered into force in 45 states; and 47 have submitted at least one National Report as part of the implementation of UNSC Resolution 1540 (2004) which prevents states from providing any form of support to non-state actors that attempt to develop, acquire, manufacture, possess, transport, transfer or use nuclear, chemical or biological weapons and their means of delivery, in particular for terrorist purposes.

 Institutions such as the African Union and the UN Regional Centre for Peace and Disarmament in Africa (UNREC) have been available to assist states with the implementation of the above instruments.